 Dave joined the board in the fall of 2014 after gaining some exposure to the good work that Semiahmoo House Society was doing from his children; one of whom had attended a program and another whom had done some volunteer work for the agency.
 He is the Senior Vice President, Finance of Mercer International Inc.; a Nasdaq traded global producer of softwood pulp, green electricity and chemicals.
 He is a Chartered Professional Accountant, holds a Bachelor of Commerce degree in finance from the Sauder School of Business (UBC) and has completed advanced management studies at London Business School.
 He currently serves, or has served on corporate boards in the bio-technology, energy and pension management spaces along with non-profit boards of entities providing neurological research, child development and counseling services.
 Dave has lived in Surrey for over 10 years with his wife Denise and two teenage children; one of whom has Autism Spectrum Disorder.

 Teresita Aristizabal has been involved with Semiahmoo House Society since 2005 as a volunteer.
 She initiated and organized “Miles for Smiles,” a successful South Surrey run that raised funds for Rec and Leisure Services.
-She has recently completed her Bachelor of Commerce at UBC’s Sauder School of Business and is looking forward to contributing to Semiahmoo House Society as a Board member.
+She has a Bachelor of Commerce from UBC’s Sauder School of Business and is looking forward to contributing to Semiahmoo House Society as a Board member.

 Ian became aware of Semiahmoo House Society by witnessing the positive impact it makes on the day-to-day life of his friends.
 He hopes that by serving on the Board he can leverage what he learned and practiced in his public sector career to support the continuing success of the Society.